 Through the years, the chapter has celebrated various activities.
 In the earlier years, the chapter birthday was celebrated in March with an annual reunion.
 The freshmen would throw parties for the upperclassmen, senior banquets were farewell tributes given by the juniors to the graduating class.
 Peculiar to Lambda is the “oyster party,” especially intended and secretly planned for the announcement of engagements.
 Its origin dated back to Cnoc Tara when such an announcement was made at a spread.
 Faculty dinners, candle passings for pinnings and engagements, fashion shows and small teas were also held at the house.

 Local philanthropy in Lambda has been varied, including all Red Cross work, sewing for associated charities, making USO scrapbooks during wartime, gathering books and toys for poor children, in addition to personal contributions and donations to the Maine Sea Coast Mission, Inherit the Earth and the Alzheimer’s Association.
+Each year, the chapter hosts the Ultra Violet Gala and other philanthropy events for the campus and surrounding communities to raise money for our philanthropies.
 For more information about our philanthropies, please click here.